Fonsan/dunder/Readme.md

 The Thread.start call would not block and execution would continue and when you need the value you could ask t.value for it

-Dunder is a simple way of abstracting this but does infact use threads behind the scenes: you simply pass a block to Dunder.lazy_load and Dunder will execute this in a thread behind the scenes.
+Dunder is a simple way of abstracting this but does infact use threads behind the scenes: you simply pass a block to Dunder.lazy_load
 When later accessing the returned object, lets say: lazy_object will block until the thread is done and has returned or if the thread is done returns the value.

 Dunder will only be happy under 1.9.* because how blocks changed have changed.
 There also some caveats that you _should_ read about below

 #### Usage